Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I withdraw RPP anytime?

 Funds in an RPP are generally considered “locked in.”
 This means you can’t withdraw them until retirement.
-There are some exceptions.
+There are some exceptions to the rule such as financial hardship due to low income or disability or a shortened life expectancy.

 Does RPP reduce taxable income?